falkr/ttm4115/pages/prep-components.md

 * When components are written in the same programming language and execute on the same computer, they can communicate directly via method calls and passing data or objects between them, like different classes within the same program can communicate.
 * Communication can also happen by a local message queue.
 This means that a component can send a message to another component.
 This allows for a more decoupled communication, i.e., the sender does not wait for the receiver and the message queue in between takes care of the delivery.
-* Components may also use other ways of communication, like an enterprise messaging system that communicates also between different locations.
+* Components may also use other means of communication, like an enterprise messaging system that also communicates between different locations.

 This list of possibilities is not complete, and should just give you a glimpse of the vast number of possibilities there are.

 In the Airgate system, for example, the Gate Controller uses a local messaging system to send and receive messages between Turnstile, Display and Scanner.
 (These correspond to commands like `unlock`, `lock`, etc.)

-The remote management components uses the web server functionality heavily and on a very fine-grained level, and therefore directly communicates via objects and method calls.
+The remote management components use the web server functionality heavily and on a very fine-grained level, and therefore directly communicates via objects and method calls.

 The airport interface uses an extra communication component that connects to the airport system.
 This communication component is responsible for serializing data into messages that are then transported via HTTPS and a more comprehensive infrastructure.

 # Components, Interfaces and Services

 We have introduced above the idea that there can be different components for different variants of, for instance, the turnstile hardware.
 One cold be a turnstile that has a wheel, the other variant could be one with a little door.
 Imagine further that this has influence on the component directly interacting with the turnstile.
 We hence have two components managing the different variants of the turnstile; one for the turnstile with a wheel, one for the turnstile with doors.
 Their internal differences could be significant.
-The manufacturers of the turnstiles could use different wiring and communication busses.
+The manufacturers of the turnstiles could use different wiring and communication buses.
 The turnstiles could also require different signals and different timing of them.
 That means, the state machines probably used inside the turnstile components could be very different.

-For the logic inside the gate controller, i.e., the component coordinating the turnstiles, scanners, displays with the airport backend, these differences should ideally have no influence.
+For the logic inside the gate controller, i.e., the component coordinating the turnstiles, scanners, displays with the airport back end, these differences should ideally have no influence.
 It just requires that the turnstile can be locked or unlocked, and that it gives information if a passenger passed or not.
 With other words, it wants to know less about the details and just work with a more abstract form of the turnstile.

 ## Interfaces